ULL-ESIT-PL/babel-learning/doc/parser/optional-chaining-in-the-parser.md

 >  already supports but are disabled by default.
 > If you want to test your custom syntax, we don't yet at least provide an API to do so and **we suggest you to just fork the parser (the Babel mono repo) and then you can provide your custom parser as a Babel option**.
 >
 > ...
 We don't have like a rule for this.
-We try to implement "parser plugins" soon unless the proposal is really unstable.For example, there is currently a pattern matching proposal which I think is stage one, may be is stage 2, I'm not sure and we have not implemented yet, just because
+We try to implement "parser plugins" soon unless the proposal is really unstable.
+For example, there is currently a pattern matching proposal which I think is stage one, may be is stage 2, I'm not sure and we have not implemented yet, just because
 > the syntax is changing really fast and so we aren't willing to commit to these frequent changes.